ekaviran/ekaviran.github.io/index.md

 ---
-title: "Hi, I’m Gautam Muralidharan"
+title: "Hi, I’m Gautam Muralidharan.
+This is where I write, experiment, and share ideas."
 layout: default
 ---